 Students should demonstrate academic honesty by doing original work and by giving appropriate credit to the ideas of others.
 Academic dishonesty is the act of presenting information, ideas, and/or concepts as one's own when in reality they are the results of another person's creativity and effort.
 A faculty member who believes a situation involving academic dishonesty has been detected may assign a failing grade for that assignment or examination, or, depending on the seriousness of the offense, for the course.
-Faculty should follow and students may appeal using the procedure in the university Catalog.
-See PLNU's complete academic honesty policy under "Academic and General Policies" in the catalog: https://catalog.pointloma.edu/.
+For all student appeals, faculty and students should follow the procedures outlined in the University Catalog.
+See PLNU's complete academic honesty policy, including definitions and examples of academic dishonesty, under "Academic and General Policies" at this link: (https://pointloma-public.courseleaf.com/tug-catalog/academic-general-policies/).